Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/submission.md

 ## Descriptive Statistics and Analysis

 Let's start with the descriptive analysis for the dataset.

+### Quantitative measures and summary

-### The below table shows us the quantitative measures for the complete dataset:
+The below table shows us the quantitative measures for the complete dataset:

 |                            |     Count     |     Mean          |     Median |     Standard Deviation |     Minimum |     Maximum |     25%   |     75%    |
 |----------------------------|---------------|-------------------|------------|------------------------|-------------|-------------|-----------|------------|